quattor/quattor.github.com/_aquilon/management.md

 Personality configuration is *staged*.
 That means that when a personality is updated, the change is not visible to the hosts using it until it is promoted as the `current` version with the `aq promote` command.
 When a personality is created and when it is updated, its stage is defined to `next` (configuration that will be applied to the personality when the new configuration is promoted as the production (`current`) one.
+After `aq promote` the previously current personality configuration becomes `previous`.

 With our previous example, to use the updated personality configuration for the hosts having this personality, use the following command: